wp-plugins/seriously-simple-podcasting/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.3 =
+* This update adds the new plugin branding to the WordPress admin - no new features are included.

 = 1.4.2 =
 * [UPDATE] Added work around for WordPress bug that causes 404 error on feed when site has no posts